-Trigger grid index means the result of multiplying the expected grid index by the coverage level selected by you
+Trigger grid index - The result of multiplying the expected grid index by the coverage level selected by you.

-Unit means the insured acres by crop, intended use, index interval, share, irrigated practice, organic practice, and county within or assigned to a grid.
+Unit - The insured acres by crop, intended use, index interval, share, irrigated practice, organic practice, and county within or assigned to a grid.

-Veteran Farmer or Rancher - means an individual who has served active duty in the United States Army, Navy, Marine Corps, Air Force, and Coast Guard, including the reserve components, was discharged or released under conditions other than dishonorable, and:
+Veteran Farmer or Rancher -

-- (1) Has not operated a farm or ranch; - (2) Has operated a farm or ranch for not more than 5 years; or - (3) First obtained status as a veteran during the most recent 5-year period.
-A person, other than an individual, may be eligible for veteran farmer or rancher benefits if all substantial beneficial interest holders qualify as a veteran farmer or rancher.
-A spouse's veteran status does not impact whether an individual is considered a veteran farmer or rancher.
+- (1) An individual who has served active duty in the United States Army, Navy, Marine Corps, Air Force, Space Force, or Coast Guard, including the reserve components, was discharged or released under conditions other than dishonorable; and: - (i) Has not operated a farm or ranch; - (ii) Has operated a farm or ranch for not more than 5 years; or - (iii) First obtained status as a veteran during the most recent 5-year period. - (2) A person, other than an individual, may be eligible for veteran farmer or rancher benefits if all substantial beneficial interest holders qualify individually as a veteran farmer or rancher in accordance with paragraph (1) of this definition; except in cases in which there is only a married couple, then a veteran and non-veteran spouse are considered a veteran farmer or rancher.

-Void means when the policy is considered not to have existed for a crop year.
+Void - When the policy is considered not to have existed for a crop year.

-Volunteer crop means a crop that was planted in a previous crop year on the applicable acreage or drifted from other acreage, successfully selfseeded, and is growing this crop year on the applicable acreage without being intentionally sown or managed.
+Volunteer crop - A crop that was planted in a previous crop year on the applicable acreage or drifted from other acreage, successfully self-seeded, and is growing this crop year on the applicable acreage without being intentionally sown or managed.

-2. Application.
+2. Application